 1. Always let someone know where you go hiking: Even if you plan on hiking somewhere simple, let someone know, especially if you’re hiking alone.
 Snakes can occupy habitats even close to civilization.
 In the event that something happens and you don’t return, at least authorities will have a starting point of where to search.

-2. Always carry a phone: Immobilization is preferred (insert link) as opposed to hiking out.
+2. Always carry a phone: If bit, staying put as opposed to hiking out is preferred.
 If you’re deep into a long hike, hiking out can spread the poison through your body faster.
+Keep a phone with you to get in contact with emergency services.
 If you’re in an area that doesn’t get cell phone reception, consider getting a personal locator beacon (PLB).

 3. Wear shoes and or pants: If you’re hiking barefoot, there’s a good chance those snake fangs are going to inject venom into your body.
-Wearing shoes can prevent fangs from going in and pants can make it harder for fangs to penetrate your skin.
+Wearing shoes and pants can make it harder for fangs to penetrate the skin.

 4. Avoid hiking off the trail: Venturing off the trail into underbrush can make it harder to see snakes.
 Snakes also like to keep hidden from natural predators and out of extreme heat and brush and shade helps them do that.